 - e.
 Respect the medieval layout of the village, and retain the connected network of streets, laneways and Public Rights of Way which encourage the community to move throughout the village and reinforces the importance of key meeting places. - f.
-Where appropriate, orientate buildings4 towards public space and ensure the use of fences and walls creates a strong connection between public and private space. - g.
+Where appropriate and practicable, orientate buildings towards public spaces and ensure that the height and design of fences and walls makes an appropriate and sensitive distinction between public and private spaces. - g.
 Provide front and back gardens compatible with the prevailing character of the area. - h.
 Provide gaps between buildings consistent with the character of the area to contribute to the open feel of Ufford and reinforce long views to natural features, such as the Water Meadows and woodlands; and take advantage of key short and long-distance views to significant landmarks, such St Mary's Church (Grade I) and other heritage assets.
 (See also Policy UFF7).